Women farmers take centre stage at protest sites | Headlines

-Thousands of women farmers held protest marches and delivered speeches at the Singhu, Tikri and Ghazipur protest sites at Delhi's borders on International Women's Day.
+Passionate speeches by fellow women farmers captured the attention of thousands of these women who have been protesting against the Centre's new farm laws.
+On International Women's Day, hundreds of women took to streets while raising slogans of ''kisan ekta'' (farmer unity) and some broke into nonchalant rhythmic steps of 'bhangra'.

+Similar scenes played out at all three protest sites around the national capital - Singhu, Tikri and Ghazipur borders - to celebrate women's contribution to the 100-day strong farmers movement against the farm laws.

-Noting that women contribute significantly to the country's farming sector, the organisers have laid out elaborate plans to let women farmers manage the stage, arrange food and security and share tales of their struggles on the occasion.
+Noting that women contribute significantly to the country's farming sector, the organisers had laid out elaborate plans to let the community manage the stage, arrange food and security, and share tales of their struggles on the occasion.

 ''The stage is being managed by women, the speakers are all women and the issues that are being discussed are of both farming and women farmers more specifically,'' farmer leader Kavitha Kuruganti told PTI on Monday.

 ''The discourse of the debate is focusing on women farmers.
-The debate is also on the contribution of women in this movement,'' said Kuruganti, who is also a member of the Samyukta Kisan Morcha.
+The debate is also on the contribution of women in this movement,'' Kuruganti, who is also a member of the Samyukta Kisan Morcha, said.

 She added that the participation of women has increased significantly with the arrival of ''thousands of women''.